Nitisha-hub/sdk-static-web-hosting-automation/README.md

 ## 📌 Overview

-This project automates the deployment of a static website on AWS S3 using Python and boto3.
+This project demonstrates how to automate the deployment of a static website on AWS S3 using Python and boto3 (AWS SDK).

-Instead of manually uploading files, the entire process is handled programmatically.
+Instead of manually creating buckets and uploading files, the entire process is automated using a Python script.

 ---

 ## 🎯 Features

 * Automated S3 bucket creation
-* Static website hosting configuration
+* Static website hosting enabled
-* File upload with MIME type handling
+* File upload using Python script
 * Public access configuration
+* MIME type handling for files

 ---